viclw17/viclw17.github.io/_posts/2018-06-12-GLSL-Practice-With-Shadertoy.md

 ## Watercolor Blending
 Made a simple shader iterating a combination of sine and cosine functions with UV coordinate to achieve a watercolor blending effect.
 Shader is very simple but the final look is very organic.

-Use mouse click to interact with the motion.
+_* Use mouse click and drag to interact with the motion._
 <br>
 <iframe width="640" height="360" frameborder="0" src="https://www.shadertoy.com/embed/lsyfWD?gui=true&t=10&paused=false&muted=false" allowfullscreen style="display:block; margin:auto;"></iframe>
 <br>